 Legal and compliance

-- According to the Companies Act, to register a company in Kenya, you must have at least two directors who must be above 18 years;
+- According to the Companies Act, to register a company in Kenya, you must have at least one director above 18 years of age;

-- To form a Kenyan company you must have at least two shareholders who must be above 18 years and according to the revised Kenya companies Act 2015, the Kenyan company must appoint a Kenyan (citizen by birth) shareholder to hold at least 30% stake for the company to be incorporated or registered;
+- To form a Kenyan company you must have at least one shareholder who must be above 18 years and according to the revised companies act of 2017, the Kenyan company no longer requires to appoint at least one Kenyan (citizen by birth) to hold at least 30% stake for the company to be incorporated or registered;

 - Shareholders who wish to travel to Kenya to do business will be required to prove that US$100,000 in capital has been set aside for the Kenya business setup, as a requirement of a successful entrepreneur work permit application.
 This does not apply to shareholders who do not plan on travelling to Kenya;

 - Each company must have a registered office in Kenya.
 Healy Consultants can provide this for monthly fee of US$1,450;

 - Each time a change occurs in the particulars of the Kenya business or to its officers, the change must be lodged with the Kenyan Companies Registry;

 - A Kenyan company must file Annual Return with Company Registrar and Annual Tax Return with Revenue Authority to meet the legal requirements of the Kenya Companies Act;